-We specialize in the assessment and treatment of common psychological disorders.
+We specialize in the assessment and treatment of many common psychological disorders and difficulties.
 Our services are evidence-based, emphasizing techniques that have been shown to be effective in the scientific literature.

 Our Services & Fees

 Use the below links to learn more about the types of mental health services that we offer, as well as information on our fees.

 Individual therapy is available to children, teens, and adults who are experiencing a variety of mental health symptoms.
 Individual therapy typically includes one 50-minute session per week for an average of 12-16 weeks, during which you work collaboratively with your therapist to identify problematic patterns, learn new coping strategies, and improve mood and functioning.
 Your plan could be shorter or longer than this average, depending on a variety of factors.

 Clients typically complete activities or exercises between sessions in order to develop skill and independence in dealing with difficulties and improving their quality of life.
 Specific arrangements regarding the length and frequency of sessions may vary across clients and are collaboratively negotiated with your therapist.
 We provide evidence-based treatment (primarily Cognitive Behavioral Therapy) for a variety of common psychological disorders, including depression, panic disorder, agoraphobia, social anxiety, generalized anxiety disorder, OCD, PTSD, phobias, sleep problems, trauma and behavioral problems (in children).